oldestlivingboy/assets/clubhouse/clubs/pirate-club/description.markdown

 Here’s what people say about Pirate Club:

-“Every generation welcomes the pirates from the last.”
+“Life’s pretty good … I’m a pirate, after all.”
-– Lawrence Lessig
+– Johnny Depp

 “It’s better to be a pirate than join the navy.”
 – Steve Jobs

-“This pirate trend … is going to be the new look.”
+“This pirate trend … is gonna be the new look.”
-– Cosmo Kramer
+– Kramer